Good Trouble Lives On protest: Europe

 A protest organized by Democrats Abroad took place in Brussels, at the intersection between Rue Belliard and Ave de Arts, in Belgium.

 A protest took place in Toulouse, Place du Capitole, France and consisted of Flash Mob Photo Op followed by a cocktail party.
 Another Democrats Abroad protest took place in Strasbourg, where people gathered to debate and discuss various themes in the proximity of the local Hotel Léonor.

-In Hamburg, Hafencity, Democrats Abroad organized what they called a "gathering" which lasted 1 hour and consisted of "readings from Lewis’s speeches, live music, spoken word, and community reflection".
+In Hamburg, Hafencity, Democrats Abroad organized what they called a "gathering" which lasted 1 hour and consisted of "readings from Lewis's speeches, live music, spoken word, and community reflection".
 Some special guests were also invited to the "gathering", including Ron Williams.

 Protests organized by Democrats Abroad also occurred in the form of online initiatives in Italy.
 This kind of virtual protest was not unique to Italy and also occurred in Norway on the same day.

 In Ireland, a protest organized by Democrats Abroad took place in Dublin, at the local US Embassy.
-The official website of Democrats Abroad Ireland described the event as "more then a protest", defining it as a "moral reckoning".
+The official website of Democrats Abroad Ireland described the event as "more than a protest", defining it as a "moral reckoning".

 In Barcelona, Spain, Democrats Abroad organized a drink party, movie night and a gathering to induce Informal discussion amongst the local Americans that live in the city.